zaneveld/uwb_hyak_resources/README.md

 ## Cheat sheet

+### Setup (skip if already familiar with and set up for SSH)
+For Windows users, you can install Git.
+This will come with Git BASH, a command line BASH interface.
+Git BASH includes `ssh`, a command line program that lets you connect to the server.

 ### Login
+In order to work on Hyak you'll need to log in.
+From within either Terminal (MacOSX) or Git Bash (Windows)

 ssh [netid]@klone.hyak.uw.edu

+You'll need your phone handy because the HYAK server will call your phone to confirm your login.

 ### Upload file
 copy file to server from local directory (with large files, I got better speeds by using wget to grab files from the web rather than transferring from local.
 UW network was also faster than home wifi (by an order of magnitude)):
 scp [source filepath] [destination directory]
 scp /mnt/c/Users/Dylan/Documents/zaneveld/klone/gcmp/procedure/denoise.py /gscratch/zaneveld/sonettd/gcmp/procedure

+## For folks in the Zaneveld lab / BBIO495 who are using QIIME2

+### Update your PATH to include the lab installation of QIIME2
+The PATH variable is a list of folders, each separated by a colon (`:`), that tells the machine where to look for programs when you type a program name into the command line interface.
+In our case, we have some installed software (QIIME2) that we want to run from the command line and share across accounts.
+Usually this would be added to your PATH when you install the software, but here we want to share a copy of the software across accounts, so we manually add it to PATH using the `export` command in BASH.
+This will let us run the `conda` package manager that contains a copy of the python programming language, as well as the QIIME2 software.

+export PATH=$PATH:/gscratch/zaneveld/miniconda3/bin:/gscratch/zaneveld/miniconda3/condabin

+### Activate your QIIME2 environment within the conda package manager
+Once you have added conda to your path, you can then use it to activate QIIME2.

+source activate qiime2-2021.4

+# CRITICAL NOTE: DO NOT RUN THE QIIME2 TUTORIAL DIRECTLY ON THE LOGIN NODE.
+You **MUST** first get an interactive node using srun.

 ### View available nodes
 **view available resources:**